optimalcharb/optimalcharb.github.io/_posts/2025-02-22-newsvendor.md

 # The Newsvendor Problem

-The newsvendor model is a fundamental stochastic models used for inventory ordering and demand management.
+The newsvendor model is a fundamental stochastic model used for inventory ordering and demand management.
 In the newsvendor problem, the decision-make must determine the order quantity $q$ to supply during a period of demand.
 The initial inventory is zero and the order quantity $q$ is chosen before knowing the actual demand.
 The optimal order quantity, $q$\*, is the one that maximizes profit or minimizes cost.

 Several key variables define the problem:
 - $ D $: random variable for demand with known distribution